What is the Difference between Lots and Serial Numbers?

 How are serial number and lots tracked?

 Although there is a major difference between lots and serial numbers, similar tools and processes are used to track them.
 Serial numbers and lots can be technically tracked with pencil and paper, but the vast majority of companies leverage inventory management software to properly track serial numbers and lots.
-When selecting an inventory solution, not all software have lot and serial number tracking capability so it is important to ask find this answer to this question early in your initial research.
+When selecting an inventory solution, not all software has lot and serial number tracking capability so it is important to ask to find this answer to this question early in your initial research.

 Inventory complexity arises when you need to keep a large number of lots or serials.
 Finale makes it easy to keep track per-stock-unit information from the start (receiving or manufacturing) to finish (shipping the products).
 This information is permanently recorded in the system, allowing the company quick access to the information for full traceability.